alex-gutev/static-dispatch/README.md

 ### Planned Future Additions

-* Increased type inference of arguments allowing for more complex expressions.
 * Removal of `CALL-NEXT-METHOD` and `NEXT-METHOD-P` if not used by the method.
 * Optimization of `CALL-NEXT-METHOD`, where it is inlined in some cases.
 * Method return type declarations.
-* Support for other method combinations.
 * Enhance generic functions to allow for specialization on all types rather than just classes.
 * Debugging options for emitting a warning when a generic function